You may or may not know that I haven’t always been Copyblogger’s editor.

 Finding new clients, managing your business as a business, positioning yourself to rise above feast-and-famine cycles …

-The Copyblogger Certification program exists to reward good writers with more clients, more revenue, more stability, and more respect.
+Copyblogger Pro helps good writers get more clients, more revenue, more stability, and more respect.